logikonabstractions/devops_hello_world/README.md

   * Either:
     * Create in AWS (EC2 → Key pairs), **download `.pem`**
+      * Copy the key's ID, Secret into ~/.aws/credientials [default]
+      * Assuming a one-man show scenario where I don't want to deal with envars/profils etc... and just have one IAM user for my own "academic" terraform
     * Or generate locally and upload public key
 * **Default VPC is fine** for hello-world (no custom networking yet)